 - Is it unusual?
 Here the story may not be new, but it has unique angle.
 Your new product might not be differentiated, but if you’re the only company marketing it to parents of small children, you could have a good story.

 - Is it significant?
 Is your news about something that will have an impact?
-Your company’s increase in sales may not be newsworthy enough to get media coverage.
+Your company’s increase in sales may not be newsworthy enough to get digital media coverage.
 However, it could make the difference if this increase pushes you into the industry’s number one position.

 - Is it about people?
 Adding a human angle will always make a story stronger.
 A customer testimonial or case study often provides a good angle.
 Featuring an employee as part of the story is another way to add a genuine human touch.

 Reporters and influencers are pretty much 100 per cent focused on producing stories and most have output quotas set by their bosses.
 In short, they’re busy.
 You can increase your chance of being covered by making things easy for a hardworking journalist.